Give us a call 020 3141 8300

-8.2 All our mattresses have a 5 year guarantee from the date of delivery.
+8.2 All mattresses purchased after or on 7 June 2019 have a 10-year guarantee from the date of delivery.
+Mattresses purchased before or on 6 June 2019 have a 5-year guarantee from the date of delivery.
 Our sofa, armchair and footstool frames are guaranteed for 10 years from the date of delivery.
 All other furniture is guaranteed for 1 year.
 This guarantee is against faulty workmanship and/or faulty materials, with the exception of fillings and coverings.

 8.3 These guarantees do not cover fair wear and tear, neglect, abuse or misuse of your goods, loss or damage (including rusting and corrosion) due to unreasonable exposure to water, heat or weather; loss or damage due to fire, smoke, explosion, lightning, sunlight, infestation by animals or boring insects, damage by animals generally or theft, or accidental damage or loss caused by a third party.
 These terms also apply to our full range of standard mattresses (does not include zip-and-link or bespoke size mattresses) and our 100-night mattress trial, outlined in 11.8 and 11.9.
 If you are a consumer, this warranty is in addition to, and does not affect, your legal rights in relation to Products that are faulty or not as described.
 Advice about your legal rights is available from your local Citizens' Advice Bureau of Trading Standards Office.